Health care workers standing in a circle with their arms around each other

 The 2020-2024 EVMS Strategic Plan, Advancing Health Equity and Inclusion for Community and Academic Impact, has identified DE&I training and continued campus climate improvement as a high priority, and planning and implementation of programs to enhance our DE&I and leadership training efforts are underway.
 [Recommendations #4 & #5]

-As reported in our Community Engagement Report for fiscal year 2019, 107 EVMS initiatives produced the following results:
+As reported in our Community Engagement Report for fiscal year 2019, 107 initiatives produced the following results:

 • Community Engagement Service Hours: 101,662.74